Henry Austin (architect): Life and practice

 Austin also worked in other regions and states.
 In Connecticut, he designed churches in Gothic revival and Italianate styles in Northford (Congregational 1845), Waterbury (St. John's Episcopal Church, 1846), Kent (First Congregational 1849), Plainville (Congregational 1850), and Seymour (Trinity Episcopal, 1858).
-Perhaps his most significant out-of-state commission was the Morse-Libby House (Victoria Mansion) in Portland, ME, 1857–1860, for Sylvester Ruggles Morse.
+Perhaps his most significant out-of-state commission was the Morse-Libby House (Victoria Mansion) in Portland, Maine, 1857–1860, for Sylvester Ruggles Morse.
 This large, elaborate Italianate mansion in brownstone is considered one of Austin's best works and has been called "one of the culminating domestic designs of the antebellum years, and of the Italianate villa in general."
-One of his last major commissions was for the gothic, brownstone library (Rich Hall, 1866–68), now Patricelli '92 Theater, at Wesleyan University in Middletown, CT.
+One of his last major commissions was for the gothic, brownstone library (Rich Hall, 1866–68), now Patricelli '92 Theater, at Wesleyan University in Middletown, Connecticut.

 After the 1860s, Austin's style changed with the times, incorporating structures in the Second Empire and Stick styles.
 In 1868, he constructed two Second Empire houses on Prospect Street in New Haven for Oliver Winchester and John M. Davies.
 The Winchester House has been demolished, but the Davies house remains, having been restored by Yale and renamed the Betts House.
 Austin's son, Fred, joined his father's practice in later years, but the firm did not survive long after Austin's death.
 Throughout his later years, Austin maintained control of his firm and was famous as he aged for wearing a dark brown wig.
 He was the chairman of the Board of Commissioners of Public Buildings in New Haven at the time of his death; he also served on the New Haven city council in 1854 and belonged to the Masons for fifty years.
-For an image of the only photograph that was taken of Austin: In recent years, curiosity has been raised about Austin's professional relationship to his New Haven contemporary, Sidney Mason Stone, but, other than minor references to civic duties they shared, there seems to be little documentation available to fuel such an inquiry.
+In recent years, curiosity has been raised about Austin's professional relationship to his New Haven contemporary, Sidney Mason Stone, but, other than minor references to civic duties they shared, there seems to be little documentation available to fuel such an inquiry.

 Austin was married twice, first to Harriet M. Hooker, then to Jane Hempstead, and had four children who survived into adulthood, Willard, Henry, David, and Fred.
-He died in 1891 in New Haven and is interred in Grove Street Cemetery, whose famous gates he designed.
+He died in 1891 in New Haven and is interred in Grove Street Cemetery, the gates of which he designed.